UBC-CS/cpsc330-2022W1/README.md

 **Live lectures**: The lectures will be in-person in **[Hugh Dempster Pavilion (DMP) 110](http://www.maps.ubc.ca/PROD/index.php) from 11am to 12:20pm**.
 See the [Calendar](https://htmlpreview.github.io/?https://github.com/UBC-CS/cpsc330/blob/master/docs/calendar.html) for more details.
 The live lecture recordings will be available [here](https://ubc.ca.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=7cb3d5e9-9fcc-4c76-a287-ad98010bacfe).

 **Lectures**:
+- Try to watch the "Pre-watch" videos before each lecture.
+- I'll be developing lecture notes in this repository.
+So if you check them before the lecture, they might be in a draft form.
+Once they are finalized, I'll post them on the [Jupyter book](https://ubc-cs.github.io/cpsc330/README.html).

 | Date  | Topic |  Assigned videos and datasets | vs. CPSC 340 |
 |-------|-----------|-------------------------|------------------|